English | Español

 Make a plan that encourages wise choices.
 For example, “You get to eat one yummy treat tonight and we’ll save the rest for later.
 What do you want it to be?
 Barbara next door makes your favorite chocolate cupcakes.
 Is it okay with you to have that be today’s treat?”

 If your family ends up with too much candy, discuss other good ways of using it instead of eating it all.
-Children might donate some of it to a local shelter, trade each piece with you for a quarter so you can have a bowl of candy for customers at work, or turn it in an art project.
+Children might donate some of it to a local shelter, trade each piece with you for a quarter so you can have a bowl of candy for customers at work, or turn it into an art project.

 Authorities say that most (or all) stories about strangers poisoning or putting razor blades in Halloween candy turned out not to be true.
 Still, use common sense.
 Put aside any treats that look suspicious to you for any reason.